opendatasoft/qgis-ods-plugin/README.md

 Since there are a lot of datasets, I want to refine the list by searching for dataset that concerns one subject I like a lot : trees !
 So I search for trees (arbres, in French) before updating my list.
 I finally choose to load the dataset id list.
-I must then select a dataset : it's the dataset I'm going to donwload as a layer on QGIS.
+I must then select a dataset : it's the dataset I'm going to download as a layer on QGIS.

 ![Trees in Paris you say ?
 It's possible, I swear !](/documentation/Photo3.png "Trees in Paris you say ?
 It's possible, I swear !")

-Since I like old trees, I chose a dataset about noticable trees in Paris.
+Since I like old trees, I chose a dataset about noticeable trees in Paris.
 As I choose this dataset, a lot of information appears about it, noticeably its fields.

 ![Nice table](/documentation/Photo4.png "Nice table")